davidlaprade/davidlaprade.github.io/_posts/2016-7-8-what-is-logic.md

 > What is "mere symbol manipulation"?

-If all of the truths of arithmetic is not just symbol manipulation, then what is?
+If arithmetic is not just symbol manipulation, then what is?
 Can this notion be characterized precisely?
-Gödel, in order to construct his famous proof, had to develop the rudiments of such a characterization.
-It was left to others to flesh out the details.
+Gödel had already developed the rudiments of such a characterization in order to construct his famous proof.
+But it was left to others to flesh out the details.

 Much of the history at this point is well known.
 A young Alan Turing, on break before beginning graduate school in 1936, was looking for something to do.
 So he penned "On Computable Numbers", in which he gave a precise definition of what he called "automatic machines".
-He then sent the paper to Alonzo Church, his future dissertation advisor, thinking Church might find it interesting.
+He then sent the paper to Alonzo Church, his future dissertation director, thinking Church might find it interesting.
 Church immediately saw the significance of what had been done.
-Church wrote a review of Turing's paper in _The Journal of Symbolic Logic_ in the spring of 1937, in which he first referred to "automatic machines" as "Turing Machines":
+To his credit, Church went out of his way to make sure Turing got acknowledged for his discovery.
+He wrote a review of Turing's paper in _The Journal of Symbolic Logic_ in the spring of 1937, in which he coined the term "Turing Machines":

-> [Turing] proposes as a criterion that an infinite sequence of digits 0 and 1 [i.e. a binary string] be "computable" that it shall be possible to devise a computing machine [. . .] [which] can be regarded as a [. . .]
+> [Turing] proposes as a criterion that an infinite sequence of digits 0 and 1 [i.e. a binary string] be "computable" that it shall be possible to devise a computing machine [. . .] which will write down the sequence [. . .] if allowed to run for a sufficiently long time.
+[Such a machine] can be regarded as a [. . .]
 Turing machine.
 (Journal of Symbolic Logic, vol. 2, 1937, p49)

 _Church's Thesis_, as it came to be known, was that: